 Prior to issuance of Order No. 2000-012, the State Water Board had determined the minimum initial dilution factor, Dm, for the OOO to be 82 to 1.
 This determination was based on 24 diffuser ports being open and a flowrate of 21.3 MGD although, at the time, the total permitted flowrate through the OOO was only 20.9 MGD, (i.e., 18.2 MGD from City of Oceanside Facilities prior to the expansion of the SLRWTP, and 2.7 from FPUD).
-When USMC Camp Pendleton and Biogen IDEC Pharmaceuticals Corporation applied for NPDES permits to discharge through the OOO in 2003, the dilution factor was recalculated by the State Water Board and was found not significantly different from the previous Dm.
-As discussed elsewhere in this Fact Sheet, the initial dilution factor, Dm, was recalculated for this current permit renewal in order to account for the expansion of the City of Oceanside's SLRWTP and the addition of discharges from USMC Camp Pendleton and Biogen IDEC Pharmaceuticals Corporation application which all discharge through the OOO.
-The new recalculated Dm was determined as 87 using the US-EPA approved computer modeling application Visual Plumes with the UM3 model.
+When USMC Camp Pendleton and Biogen IDEC Pharmaceuticals Corporation applied for NPDES permits requirements to discharge through the OOO in 2003, the dilution factor was recalculated by the State Water Board and was found not significantly different from the previous Dm.
+As discussed elsewhere in this Fact Sheet, the initial dilution factor, Dm, was recalculated for this current permit renewal in order to account for the expansion of the City of Oceanside's SLRWTP and the addition of discharges from USMC Camp Pendleton and Biogen IDEC Pharmaceuticals computer modeling application Visual Plumes with the UM3 model.
+(Note: Genentech, Inc. has since taken over responsibility for the permit for Biogen IDEC Pharmaceuticals Corporation.)